 COM 351 Argumentation*

 COM 352 Persuasion*

 HIS 242, 243 History of African American Civil Rights

 POL 124 American Women and Politics

 SOC 265 Race, Class, and Gender*

 THR 232 Acting* (especially for students considering being trial lawyers)

-* offered annually (other courses are generally offered every other year)
+* offered annually (most of the other courses are generally offered every other year)